niruban-codes/MODE-LX-Dementia-Project/README.md

-# MODE-LX-Dementia-Project
+# MODEL-X-Dementia-Project
-Our team project for the MODE-LX hackathon
+Our team project for the MODEL-X hackathon